 In 2002, the Authority's Committee Members approved a loan for an amount up to \$10,950,000 to Hardin County, Kentucky to help finance the purchase of an approximately 1,600-acre tract of land for future industrial development.
-Hardin County and the Elizabethtown-Hardin County Industrial Foundation, Inc. along with the Cabinet intend to market this property in order to attract a major manufacturing facility.
+Hardin County and the Elizabethtown-Hardin County Industrial Foundation, Inc., along with the Cabinet, intend to market this property in order to attract a major manufacturing facility.
 The Cabinet and the Authority along with legislative approval of the Kentucky General Assembly shall have the right to approve the sale or transfer of the property to any such major manufacturing facility.
-The non-interest bearing loan was approved for a term of ten years (subsequently extended for an additional ten years through 2022).
+The non-interest bearing loan was approved for a term of 10 years (subsequently extended for an additional 10 years through 2022).
 Collateral for the loan is a first mortgage on the property.
 No payments are due on the loan unless Hardin County sells the property.
 There exists the possibility that the loan may be forgiven if a suitable major manufacturer that could create a significant number of jobs decides to locate its facility in Hardin County.
-As of June 30, 2017 and 2016, the balance of the loan receivable from Hardin County is \$10,639,585.
+As of June 30, 2018 and 2017, the balance of the loan receivable from Hardin County is \$10,639,585.

 In previous years, the terms of certain industrial park loans were restructured.
 Under the restructuring agreements, interest rates were adjusted and/or maturity dates were extended.
 In addition, in lieu of the required periodic payments of principal and interest, the restructured agreements stated that amounts were due to the Authority upon the sale of the industrial park land with the Authority receiving a defined percentage of the sales price with any outstanding balance due at maturity.
-During fiscal year 2016, the terms of industrial park loans with outstanding balances totaling approximately \$1,628,000 as of June 30, 2016 were restructured.
+During fiscal year 2018, the terms of industrial park loans with outstanding balances totaling approximately \$3,926,000 as of June 30, 2018 were restructured.
 No such industrial park loans were restructured during fiscal year 2017.
-Additionally, during fiscal years 2017 and 2016, the terms of loans (loans other than the industrial park loans discussed above) with outstanding balances totaling approximately \$708,000 and \$710,000 as of June 30, 2017 and 2016, respectively, were restructured.
+Additionally, during fiscal years 2018 and 2017, the terms of loans with outstanding balances totaling approximately \$696,000 and \$708,000 as of June 30, 2018 and 2017, respectively, were restructured.
 Under the restructuring agreements, loan payments were adjusted, interest rates were adjusted, and/or maturity dates were extended.